attract pollinators to improve harvest

 Bats: Attract These Nighttime Pollinators to Improve Harvest

-Provide housing: Invite bats to stay in your garden by providing them with a bat house high up on a post.
-Just one bat house will provide shelter for multiple bats as they love to sleep in groups.
+Invite bats to stay in your garden by providing them with a bat house high up on a post.
+Just one bat house will provide shelter for multiple bats, as they love to sleep in groups.
 I grew up watching bats fly around my yard at night.
-They never bothered us and they were loads of fun to watch.
+They never bothered u,s and they were loads of fun to watch.

-Provide water: Bats love to skim over small bodies of water to feed on the floating insects on the surface of the water.
+Bats love to skim over small bodies of water to feed on the floating insects on the surface of the water.
 Provide a water feature in your garden to attract bats.
 Your garden pond can be any size or shape.
 They are notorious skydivers with precision and accuracy in catching their food.
-If you are worried your pond will attract mosquitos, put those worries aside because if you provide a nearby bat house and some nighttime blooming flowers, you can be sure your bats will keep the mosquito population down!
-We had lots of bats on your huge property in the country and I do not remember being eaten alive by mosquitos.
-They will help keep your yard and garden comfortable and pest free.
+If you are worried your pond will attract mosquitoes, put those worries aside because if you provide a nearby bat house and some nighttime blooming flowers, you can be sure your bats will keep the mosquito population down!
+We had lots of bats on your huge property in the country, and I do not remember being eaten alive by mosquitoes.
+They will help keep your yard and garden comfortable and pest-free.

 Summary